Late Karan Paranjape’s Memorable Moments With Aishwarya Rai, Salman Khan & Other Bollywood Stars

 Karan With Salman & Sohail

 Karan hosted a few shows.
-He had hosted celeb chat show which was graced by Salman Khan, just before the release of his superhit film, Sultan and Tubelight.
+He had hosted celeb chat show which was graced by Salman Khan, just before the release of his films, Sultan and Tubelight.

 Karan With Aishwarya Rai Bachchan

-Karan was producer at B4U channel.
+Karan was a producer at B4U channel.
 He had also hosted a few chat shows for the B4U channel.
 Sharing this picture with Aish, Karan wrote, "So pretty beautiful and elegant AISHWARYA RAI BACCHAN." - (sic)

 Karan’s Crush Neha Sharma